Donald-Besong/Covid_Test_Reporting_old2/readme.md

 negative.
 The test kit contains eight test strips.
 </p>
 The id's of your strips are shown on your test strips.
-Please understand that these are valid id's from the a huge database with millions of id's, but in this prototyoe it is just my small data file <b>/src/data/data.xlsx</b>.
+Please understand that these are supposed to be valid id's from a huge database with millions of id's, but in this prototyoe it is just my small data file <b>/src/data/data.xlsx</b>.
 My file has a total of 60 numbers from x000001 to x000060.
 Therefore, you can use any of the numbers as your test strip.